TI-S1500/GCC-1.x/config/pyr.md

     }
 ")

-;; Combine two word moves with consequtive operands into one long move.
+;; Combine two word moves with consecutive operands into one long move.
 ;; Also combines immediate moves, if the high-order destination operand ;; is loaded with 0 or -1 and the low-order destination operand is loaded ;; with a constant with the same sign.